Written by Stacey Kelleher. Reviewed by cleaning expert Sean Busch.

 Count on the Best Detergent for Cloth Diapers

-Our Free & Clear Laundry Detergent is a 99.96% natural formula that comes without questionable ingredients like sulfates, phosphates, petrochemicals, sulfates, dyes, perfumes, fragrances, chlorine, and allergens.
+Our Free & Clear Laundry Detergent formula comes without questionable ingredients like sulfates, phosphates, petrochemicals, sulfates, dyes, perfumes, fragrances, chlorine, and allergens.

 The best natural detergent for cloth diapers is gentle on skin, yet effective on smells and stains.
 We guarantee it!